whb0514/QIDI_Max3_Bookworm/README.md

 ### Update Process:
 If you don't have the option to connect via Ethernet, it is recommended to flash the MCU firmware first before writing the image.
 This will prevent MCU errors that could cause the UI to fail to navigate to the network connection screen.

 Due to the large size of the image, it is compressed using the highly efficient 7z format.
 After decompressing, connect the eMMC to the computer using an SD card reader and use an image writing tool (such as BalenaEtcher) to write the image.
 You will also need to flash the onboard MCU firmware and update the UI.
-Refer to this link for instructions on flashing the MCU firmware (Use the bin and uf2 files provided here). https://github.com/QIDITECH/QIDI_PLUS3/issues/27#issuecomment-2073932891
+Refer to this link for instructions on flashing the MCU firmware (Use the bin and uf2 files provided in this 7z file). https://github.com/QIDITECH/QIDI_PLUS3/issues/27#issuecomment-2073932891

 ### Modifications to Klipper and Moonraker: